act3-ai/up/README.md

-# ACEup
+# ASCEup

-> [!WARNING] THIS REPOSITORY HAS MIGRATED
->
-> The ACEup repository has moved to GitLab: <https://gitlab.com/act3-ai/asce/up>

 ## Overview

-The ACEup repository is a collection of script-based tools and resources to bootstrap access to ACT3 services.
+The ASCEup repository is a collection of script-based tools and resources to bootstrap access to ACT3 services.
 The following tools are contained in this repo:

 - [ACT3 Login script](./act3-login/README.md)
 - [DoD Certs script](./dod-certs/README.md)